February 2012 Aleppo bombings: Bombings

 The Syrian Interior Ministry reported that, at 9 AM, a white minibus broke through the security barrier at the entrance of a law enforcement building in al-Arkoub district.
 The Associated Press (AP) named the building a "barracks of the Security Preservation forces".
 The Interior Ministry said that the driver then detonated explosives, blowing up himself and the minibus.
 Brigadier Firas Abbas told an AP reporter on a government-guided visit to the scene that the minibus made it through one roadblock before detonating near the gates.
 The blast reportedly killed 11 and wounded 130; both law enforcement personnel and civilians.

 A few minutes later, another suicide bomber in another white minibus reportedly blew himself up while trying to drive into a military security building in New Aleppo district.
 News outlets reported that the building was a Military Intelligence Directorate compound.
 According to the Interior Ministry, the second bombing killed 17 and wounded 105, including military personnel and civilians.
 Syrian state TV reported that the bomb went off near a park where people had gathered for breakfast and children had been playing.
 Emergency workers were shown holding up body parts, which they put in black bin bags.

 Security officials said that the dead included 11 security personnel killed at the barracks, 13 military personnel killed at the Military Intelligence building, and four civilians.
 The blasts thoroughly damaged surrounding buildings and left large craters in the road.
 One of the bombs tore through and flattened a steel-reinforced concrete perimeter wall.
 It was reckoned that the amount of explosives needed for such an explosion would be anywhere between 500 and 1,000 pounds (230–450 kg).

-The opposition Local Co-ordination Committees claimed that security forces and Shabeeha killed 12 people at an anti-government protest in the Marjeh district of Aleppo not long after the blasts.
+The opposition Local Coordination Committees claimed that security forces and Shabeeha killed 12 people at an anti-government protest in the Marjeh district of Aleppo not long after the blasts.